Appdynamics/ConfigMyApp-docs/docs/README.md

 | Application | `-` | configure business transactions only  |  <img src="https://github.githubassets.com/images/icons/emoji/unicode/2716.png" width="20" height="20"> |

-# Execute ConfigMyApp
+# Running ConfigMyApp

-This section contains examples of running an instance of ConfigMyApp, it should be adjusted to fit your use-case and here are some of the common ones:
+This section contains examples of running an instance of ConfigMyApp, it should be adjusted to fit your use-case and here are some of the common ones

+## Common Scenerios

 > Server visibility